ZsoltHevesi/Voxel-RPG/README.md

 I learned that there are various way that you can give a model animations be either through programs like Blender or through websites with pre-built animations and models like Mixamo, when deciding how to go about giving models animations with a website like Mixamo you must ensure that the models has a bone structure already set up and that the model does not have any floating parts which are not connected to the body so it can be imported to the Mixamo website and converted into a standard Mixamo model to have animations given to it.
 This allows the model to be given any animation that Mixamo has available and when all desired animations have been acquired you can export the the converted model with the animations to use in the game, also if the need to share the same animations between different models arises there is a way to export only the desired animations with the help of Blender so that as long as the models sharing animations are Mixamo models any animations can be shared between them.

 4(Zsolt Hevesi):
 This is my first time fully diving into a 3D game engine that is also open source, so everything I contributed to was learned through making this project such as Nodes, GDScript, game optimisation, Editor tools (animation, UI elements, materials, input maps etc.) and so much more.
-As a result of using original assets, I also learned other tools such as MagicaVoxel and Blender for the first time.
+As a result of using original assets, I also learned other tools such as MagicaVoxel and Blender for 3D modelling for the first time.
-I learned how to create a fully function Player controller that walks, runs, jumps, climbs stairs, an inventory system with slot types, meaningful item stats, icons and updating the visuals of the player to match the inventory.
+I learned how to create a fully function Player controller that walks, runs, jumps, climbs stairs, an inventory system with slot types, meaningful item stats, icons and updating the visuals of the player to match the inventory, how to create working pathfinding enemies, level design, and how to manage a small team of developers.